teknologi-umum/blog/content/the-basics-of-go.md

 Oh well, I'm not going to explain what a pointer is and how to use it.
 That will be another article.

 But in Go, you can use the `&` operator to get the address of a variable.
 This is called a `pointer`.
-And you can get the value of the pointer by using the `*` operator.
+And you can get the value of a pointer by using the `*` operator.

 And for C/C++ programmers, there are no pointer aritmethics in Go.
 If you want to play around with the pointer, use the [unsafe package](https://pkg.go.dev/unsafe).
 If you want to know more about why there are no pointer aritmethics in Go,